libretro/mupen64plus-libretro-nx/README.md

 - gonetz and those that have worked on GLideN64, especially fzurita
 - The Authors of cxd4 and angrylion-rdp-plus (ata4)
 - themaister for parallel-rsp
-- Everyone in libretro Team
+- Everyone in the libretro Team

 \- m4xw